How to write a proposal cover letter in 2026: Examples + free template

 Some examples of what this might look like:

-• Including the signature from a senior person at your company
+- Including the signature of a senior person at your company

 Conclusion